SophonAlpha/Udacity-Capstone-Project-WhoWroteThis/capstone_report_WhoWroteThis.md

 In defense for Selenium, it needs to be noted that Selenium first and foremost is a tool to automate testing of websites and not a tool for scaping several thousand websites.
 The primary goal behind the `pull_Medium_articles.py` script was to get the data for this capstone project and not to develop a sophisticated web scraper.
 In this respect Selenium did the job.
 Despite the challenges, developing the web scraper script has been a worthwhile learing experience.
 It provided an opportunity to develop practical experience around data acquisition.

 Our web scaper has downloaded the articles in one file for each article.
 Each article is encoded in JSON format with four attributes: "url", "author", "headline" and "body".
-Below is an example of one article.
+Below is an example for one article.

 ```json
 {"url": "https://medium.com/the-billfold/1-is-the-loneliest-number-that-you-ll-ever-do-406f496b87c0?source=user_profile---------1193----------------",